clojurists-together/clojuriststogether.org/documents/Q2 2018/mike_q2_2018 final report.md

 * Patch landed for highly-voted [CLJS-2724](https://dev.clojure.org/jira/browse/CLJS-2724), which will allow native Node modules (like "fs") to be used in scripts executed via `cljs.main`
 * Landed a patch in [CLJS-1871](https://dev.clojure.org/jira/browse/CLJS-1871), which allows static dispatch to declared functions when hinted with `:arglists` meta.
 A bonus side effect is that it helps catch arity errors for calls to declared functions.
 * Re-baselined and re-benchmarked patch in ([CLJS-2341](https://dev.clojure.org/jira/browse/CLJS-2341)) given that [CLJS-844](https://dev.clojure.org/jira/browse/CLJS-844) has been applied.
-(Whatever the end result is, you can count on speedups in in the range of 1.5 to 2 for `js->clj`.)
+(Whatever the end result is, you can count on speedups in the range of 1.5 to 2 for `js->clj`.)
 * Landed a patch ([CLJS-2442](https://dev.clojure.org/jira/browse/CLJS-2442)), which speeds things up when applying `set` to a set and `vec` to a vector, thus aligning with Clojure for these cases.
 This allows for simple and efficient code when you need to coerce from an arbitrary collection to a set or vector.
 * Submitted a patch in [CLJS-2693](https://dev.clojure.org/jira/browse/CLJS-2693), which adds chunked seq support to ranges.